gnzsnz/gonzalosaenz.com/content/TOGAF Core Concepts.md

 # Conclusion

 With this we conclude this quick summary of TOGAF 9 content and structure.
-As the reader can see TOGAF is much more than the ADM, as it provides a rich set of guidelines, techniques and frameworks for content and architecuture capabilities.
+As the reader can see TOGAF is much more than the ADM, as it provides a rich set of guidelines, techniques and frameworks for content and architecture capabilities.

 That's all folks!</br>
 Gonzalo Sáenz